YOSEF425/Riddle-Game/README.md

-** Riddle-Game **
+# 🧠 Riddle-Game

-This is a lightweight JavaScript web app that presents users with a series of riddles.
-Users type their answers, get instant feedback.
+A lightweight JavaScript web app that challenges users with a series of clever riddles.
+Type your answers, receive instant feedback, and test your general knowledge in a fun and engaging way.

-This is a program where a user can challenge his general knowledge.
-It's fun, quick and extremely addicting. don't forget to ENJOYYY.
+Whether you're solving on your lunch break or trying to stump your friends, **Riddle-Game** is quick, addicting, and guaranteed to tickle your brain.
+Don’t forget to ENJOYY! 🎉